Set up delivery settings

 • Delivery to collection points

 If you convert a delivery service with any of these features into a multi-country setup, these features will be removed.
-Learn more about showing products in multiple countries of sale
+Learn how to show products in multiple target countries.

 Check your delivery cost